Chia-Network/chia-dev-guides/guides/crash-course/smart-coins.md

 The puzzle reveal is just a serialized form of the puzzle, written in hex.
 It is what you must reveal on-chain when spending a coin.

-Paste the compiled CLVM into this command to calculate the hash:
+Paste the compiled CLVM into this command to calculate the puzzle:

 ```bash
 opc "<Compiled CLVM>"